-MIKE & RONDA CALLISTER PAT TERLETZKY & ERIC GESE NEW FY21 - INDEPENDENCE WAY
+MIKE & RONDA CALLISTER PAT TERLETZKY & ERIC GESE

-CAPSA needs additional housing to meet our clients' need for affordable housing.
+11

+NEW FY21 - INDEPENDENCE WAY

+The need for additional affordable housing continues to increase.
 CAPSA had the opportunity to purchase an unfinished development, which includes an existing triplex and five building lots.
-With the backing of the below supporters, CAPSA purchased this development and began construction of the five homes in the spring of 2020.
+With the backing of the supporters listed below, CAPSA purchased this development and began construction of the five homes in the spring of 2020.
 The neighborhood will be completed in spring of 2021.
-It will be called INDEPENDENCE WAY and will be CAPSA's second neighborhood.
+This neighborhood will be called INDEPENDENCE WAY and will be CAPSA's second neighborhood.
 It will be similar to Independence Place, allowing clients to secure housing for up to two years.

 With your support, CAPSA continues to meet the housing needs for our clients and leads Utah in our DV transitional housing programs.
 8 ADDITIONAL HOMES

-EXISTING

-TRIPLEX

-Lot 5

 NEW FY20 - HANSEN FOURPLEX

 The Dell Loy Hansen Family Foundation purchased a fourplex in Logan for CAPSA's exclusive use.
-The renovation was paid for by the RSL Foundation and became available in April 2020.
+The renovation was paid for by the Real Salt Lake Foundation and became available in April 2020.
 These homes initially provided short-term shelter during the initial COVID-19 crisis, but now serve as part of CAPSA's transitional housing program.
 4 ADDITIONAL HOMES

-WITH MORE HOMES, WE NEED MORE SUPPORT Last year, CAPSA provided \$127,878 in housing related funds for rental assistance, security deposits, moving expenses and more.
+MORE HOMES = WE NEED MORE SUPPORT Last year, CAPSA provided \$127,878 in housing related funds for rental assistance, security deposits, moving expenses and more.
 The funds allow individuals and families to find safe homes.
 These are primarily grant funded and are not guaranteed.
 If we lose these funds, without an endowment, we will have to stop providing direct housing assistance.
 MAINTAINING CAPSA'S HOUSES By the end of this fiscal year, CAPSA will also manage and maintain 21 units.
 Rental properties need normal maintenance and there are additional expenses prior to new tenants moving into the home - since CAPSA's housing program is short-term, this expense is higher than similar rental properties.
 In FY 21, we are budgeting \$75,000 in maintenance for housing.
 An endowment will help cover these funds and ensure these homes are safe and in good condition for our clients.
 THE HOUSING ENDOWMENT NEED For an endowment to cover these expenses and ensure the same level of housing, the endowment needs to generate approximately \$200,000 in housing funds.
 Based on a 4 percent distribution rate, the endowment balance needs to be \$5 million.
 Help plant the seed today to fund safe homes in the future by contacting James Boyd at 435-753-2500.